This note derives the expectation energy for a wave function given by a single Slater determinant.

 Also, their spin states will be the same, so that inner product will

 be one too.
-And as noted there are
+And as noted there are equivalent terms for

 given

-, so for each pair of electrons
+and , so for each pair of electrons

 and